-Most days include registration at 9.30am with a 10am start, finishing at 4pm - lunch and refreshments are provided.
+Most days include registration at 9.30am with a 10am start, finishing at 4pm.
 You’ll also receive a training pack with course notes to take home for future reference.

 View our current list of dates and book your place online.
 If you can't find training near you, let us know and we may be able to organise one for you.

 For more details, please email email@example.com or contact us on 02476 840515.

 Rights of Way Training

 Knowing the laws and acts of horse rights of way on UK roads and highways is important for all horse owners and riders.
 Access training days are a great way of learning all about the laws and issues surrounding your rights to ride and carriage drive.

 There are three levels of training available: